A Culture Dedicated to Advancing Research

 “We have prioritized the key research projects needed to improve diagnosis and treatment for the disease, and we’re running full speed after them.
 But none of us can do this alone.”

-David Fajgenbaum, MD, MBA, MSc Co-Founder & Executive Director, CDCN Research Assistant Professor of Medicine, University of Pennsylvania
+David Fajgenbaum, MD, MBA, MSc Co-Founder & Executive Director, CDCN Associate Professor of Medicine, University of Pennsylvania

 Arrow Shape Facebook Instagram Twitter Youtube Play Arrow Left